mathebox/MBBarMenu/README.md

 - **titleActivated**: the text of the item in activated state
 - **imageActivated**: the image for the item in activated state

-# Todo
-- Consider iPhone landscape mode
-- Does it also work on dark navigation bars?
-- Improve state updates of single items (currently all items will be recreated)
-- Add method to hide all items
-- Maybe implement as UIViewController Extension

 # License
 	The MIT License (MIT)